jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks

 - Allys shouldn't push player units
-- Update mana steal tooltip (remove cost portion since it updates when you cast)
 - Dead units don't lose poison
 - "maximum shield" shows a bunch of times on hover if casting the spell would give them map
 ---